bicCluster/learning-cluster/README.md

 	```
 	Explaination: The private key is just the key for a server and the pubic key is like a lock that the private key could solve.
 If you append the public key to the authorized_keys file in the remote server, the private key in current server can match with it automatically and you can ssh to B without password.
 	- Be careful when you copy paste the command line from the official guide, there might be extra whitespaces due to pdf format.
 So double check before running the command.
-	- Ubuntu system has no pre-set password for root user, in order to login as root user, you need to set password first, use command -'sudo passwd'
+	- Ubuntu system has no pre-set password for root user, in order to login as root user, you need to set password first, use command `sudo passwd`
 	- The manual from Hortonworks have covered the basic steps.
 You can also check [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If you change the ssh configuration, you may need to restart ssh by `service ssh restart`.